vuciv/CalmBrowse/README.md

 4. Click "Load unpacked" and select the directory containing this extension
 5. The extension should now be installed and active

-## Creating Icons

-The extension includes an HTML file (`create-icons.html`) that you can use to generate placeholder icons:

-1. Open the HTML file in a browser
-2. Right-click on each canvas and select "Save Image As..."
-3. Save the images with the correct filenames in the `images` folder:
-   - icon-16.png
-   - icon-32.png
-   - icon-48.png
-   - icon-128.png

 ## How It Works

 When you visit a health-related website (such as WebMD, Mayo Clinic, or Healthline), the extension will: